-13th January was twice a significant date in Normandie’s history, both connected with fire.
+13th January was twice a significant date in Normandie’s history, and both were connected with fires on Normandie.
 The first was in 1935: there had been several incidents of sabotage reported in the final months of her fitting out.
 On 13th January 1935 a patrolling supervisor noticed some panelling in a corridor was loose: behind them he found the electrical wiring had been tampered with, enough to create a series of short-circuits and possibly start a fire.
 Some of the electrical conduits had needles inserted, others had been cut and some had been removed entirely.
 The supervisor raised the alarm, then quickly assembled a specialist team of skilled electricians who checked and repaired every conduit throughout the ship.
 It was never discovered who had caused the damage or why.

 Extracted from Volume 1 and Volume 5 of the Normandie Series.